hackerschoice/iran-ssh-proxy/README.md

 ---

+***Send us LOGIN NAME + PASSWORD of any server in Iran.
+We can turn it into a ssh-proxy that anyone can use (without needing to install any software).***

+---

 This docker image should be executed on any EXIT server outside of Iran.
 The container creates a reverse SSH tunnel to a VPS inside of Iran and allows any user inside of Iran to:
 1. Download PuTTY and Instructions from the VPS inside of Iran.
 1. Use SSH (`ssh -D1080` or PuTTY) to set up a hidden socks channel to the VPS inside of Iran.